simonsmh/notocjk/README.md

 NotoSansCJK full weight patch for Nougat devices.

-NOTICE:
+#### NOTICE

-You should use latest Magisk manager to install this module.
+* You should use latest Magisk Manager to install this module.
+If you meet any problem under installation from Magisk Manager, please try to install it from recovery.

-Resent fixes:
+* Resent fixes:
 Fonts.xml mismatch problem.

 #### Credit & Support